Halifax Town A.F.C.

 Halifax Town Association Football Club was an English football club based in Halifax, West Yorkshire.
 They played in the English Football League from 1921 to 1993 and from 1998 to 2002.

 The club was dissolved in 2008, but reformed that July under the name of FC Halifax Town.

 The club's stadium was The Shay.

 History

 Early years

 The club was formed on 24 May 1911 at the Saddle Hotel.
 They initially played in the Yorkshire Combination and the Midland League.
 They were one of the founder members of Football League Third Division North in 1921, and remained in that division until restructuring in 1958, when they became a member of the Football League Third Division.
-They’re highest league position prior to World War II was second in 1934–35.
+Their highest league position prior to World War II was second in 1934–35.

 1960s–1990s

 They finished third, one place off promotion in the Football League Third Division in the 1970–71 season.

 The next season, they just avoided relegation on goal difference after Rotherham United lost on the last matchday to Tranmere Rovers for Halifax to move up.
 In 1976, they were relegated to Division 4.

 In 1993, they were relegated to the Football Conference.